memfault/interrupt/_posts/2020-09-08-secure-firmware-with-code-signing.md

 user, void the device's warranty, or simply refuse to run the unauthenticated binary.

-With more and more devices connected to the Internet, security is an increasingly hot topic in firmware development.
-A device which accepts firmware updates wirelessly or over Internet connectivity but does not verify it opens itself to compromise.
+With more and more devices connected to the internet, security is an increasingly hot topic in firmware development.
+A device which accepts firmware updates over the wireless or internet connectivity but does not verify it opens itself to compromise.
 By feeding it with a malicious firmware image, an attacker
 might:
 * Brick the device, or the whole fleet